jenkinsci/kubernetes-cd-plugin/README.md

-# Kubernetes Continuous Deployment Plugin
+# Kubernetes Continuous Deploy Plugin

 A Jenkins plugin to deploy resource configurations to a Kubernetes cluster.